wuwbobo2021/simple-cairo-plot/README.md

 MemberFuncPtr<typename T, float (T::*F)()>(T* pobj)
 ```

 `Recorder`: Packs multiple plotting areas and a scroll box for axis-x.
 It accepts a group of `VariableAccessPtr` pointers from which the data is read, then creates multiple buffers multiple plotting areas for these variables.
 After it is started, it reads and pushs the data into the buffers in given interval, and the unit of axis-x values is set to seconds.
-Provides scale in/out (by left/right mouse button clicking on it) and CSV file opening/saving features.
+Provides zoom in/out (by left/right mouse button clicking on it) and CSV file opening/saving features.

 `Frontend`: Provides a simple interface to create a Gtk application and a window for the recorder.
 It runs in a seperate thread for Gtk, until it is destructed or its member function `close()` is being called.
 Call its member function `run()` to join the Gtk thread, then it will run until the window is closed.
 Notice: Through function `recorder()` you can get a reference of the `Recorder` object as a Gtk Widget after the window is opened, but the object itself will be destructed when the window is being closed.